TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 This Jinga2/HTML implementation in layout.html:

-1. Security features are defined in the head
+1. Security features are defined in the head.
-2. The menu and footer is defined in a partial for easy maintenance
+2. The menu and footer are defined in a partial for easy maintenance.
-3. The body will be defined by the block content when the `layout.html` is inherited
+3. The body will be defined by the block content when the `layout.html` is inherited.
-4. Bootstrap components (CSS & JavaScript) are linked
+4. Bootstrap components (CSS & JavaScript) are linked.
-5. JS Components including the PWA service worker are linked
+5. JS Components, including the PWA service worker, are linked.

 ```html
 <!DOCTYPE html>